Content warning, highlight the hidden text between the lines:

 "Cute cat," said her rescuer.
 "I think I can guess who it belongs to.
 What's her name?"

-"Party- Giselle probably just liked the name and didn't care who she gave it to."
+"I think Party Girl just liked the name and didn't care who she gave it to," Alicia explained.

 Alicia took a deep breath.
 No way would he believe the entire tale.
-"The long story short is that I made enemies with a crazy, catwalk-dwelling wrestler-slash-stalker who uses fishhooks as her calling card.
+"The short version is that I made enemies with a violent, insane, catwalk-dwelling stalker who uses fishhooks as a calling card.
 I saw a strange car follow us when Party Girl brought me home that night.
 I think she followed us here."

-Her housemate chuckled to himself before responding, "That succinct explanation simultaneously made a lot of sense and is maybe the most insane thing I've ever heard."
-Robert furrowed his eyebrows.
+Her housemate chuckled to himself.
+"That succinct explanation simultaneously made a lot of sense and is maybe the most insane thing I've ever heard."
+Robert paused for a moment and furrowed his eyebrows, seeming to recall something.
 "You accused me of setting Ralph loose in the house!"

 She snapped back in her own defense, "I didn't accuse!"

-"Your eyes did accuse," he reminded Alicia.
+"Your eyes did accuse," he retorted.
 "And then this followed you home?
-I supported you, but do not rope me into this.
-I did not ask to be involved," continued Robert, almost pleading.
+Alicia, I supported you, but do not rope me into this.
+I did not ask to be involved," pleaded Robert.
 "I'm not tough like you.
 Please.
-I don't want any part of it."
+I don't want any part of this."

-Alicia's eyes sank to the ground.
+Alicia's gaze sank to the linoleum.
 "I'm sorry I couldn't keep my wrestling life and my real life separate."

-Not only hadn't her heart hit bottom yet, it hadn't even hit terminal velocity.
-She pursed her lips and gave her soon-to-be-former housemate a little nod.
+Robert's words hit Alicia like a Gut Check.
+She hadn't expected civilian casualties.
 "I understand.
-And I know it won't change your mind, but I want to take care of this, right now," said Alicia, gesturing at the paper towel covered in shiny fishhooks.
+Robert, I'm so sorry.
+And I know it won't change your mind, but I want to take care of this right now," said Alicia, gesturing at the paper towel covered in shiny fishhooks.

 Alicia buried her face in one impressive hand. "...
 Can I ask something really selfish?"